jblang/supermon64/README.md

 and Jim Butterfield's own
 [Machine Language for the Commodore 64](https://archive.org/details/Machine_Language_for_the_Commodore_Revised_and_Expanded_Edition).

-More than 30 years later, here's where I come in.
-I recently decided to teach myself 6502 assembly.
+More than 30 years later, I decided to learn 6502 assembly.
 After working my way through Jim Butterfield's excellent book using Supermon64, I wanted to find some real assembly code to study, and the software I had just been using seemed like a natural place to start.
 I started looking for the sources online but for a piece of public domain software, it wasn't as easy as to find as you'd think.

 I found [this thread](http://comp.sys.cbm.narkive.com/KUAL6oqM/attn-jim-butterfiled-i-m-looking-for-supermon-64-source-code) on comp.sys.cbm where someone asked for the sources and Jim Butterfield himself responded but